Colin Allred

 Colin Zachary Allred (born April 15, 1983) is an American politician, civil rights lawyer, and former professional football player who served as the U.S. representative for from 2019 to 2025.
-The district includes the northeastern corner of Dallas as well as many of its northeastern suburbs, such as Garland, Richardson, Sachse, Wylie, and the Park Cities.
+The district included the northeastern corner of Dallas as well as many of its northeastern suburbs.
+He is a member of the Democratic Party, and is its nominee for the 33rd congressional district in 2026.

 Before entering politics, Allred was a linebacker who played for the Tennessee Titans of the National Football League (NFL) for four seasons.
 After being released, he left football to pursue a degree in law.
 Allred received his J.D. from the University of California, Berkeley.
 He then held multiple positions in the Obama administration, first at the Department of Housing and Urban Development and later at the Executive Office for United States Attorneys.
-A member of the Democratic Party, Allred defeated 11-term incumbent Pete Sessions in 2018.

-Allred challenged Republican incumbent Ted Cruz in the 2024 United States Senate election in Texas.
-He was defeated by Cruz in the general election; however, he outran the Democratic presidential ticket in the concurrent presidential election in Texas by 5.5%.
-In July 2025, Allred announced he would run for the U.S. Senate again in 2026.
+Allred was first elected to Congress in 2018, defeating Republican incumbent Pete Sessions.
+He was re-elected in 2020 and 2022.
+In 2024, Allred opted to run for Senate instead of re-election to the House, where he was succeeded by Julie Johnson.
+He won the Democratic nomination but lost to Republican incumbent Ted Cruz in the general election.
+He ran for Senate again in 2026, but later dropped out to run for his old congressional seat, challenging Johnson in the Democratic primary.
+He won the nomination in a runoff and is heavily favored to win the general election.